odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 ```

 Ok, now add your first API test.

+Let's assume that you have implemented a RESTful API with Slim Framework.

 Create a new file `tests/TestCase/Action/UserReaderActionTest.php`
 and add this code to test the endpoint `GET /users/1`: